-- Allows users to pull Metro applications onto the desktop.
+- Allow users to pull Metro applications onto the desktop.
 This is especially important in today's multi-monitor configurations and will be similarly important with large displays.
 For example, I should be able to have the Metro Skype application docked to the side of any display at any edge or as a free-floating window.

 4.2.
 Window management

 Review the window managers available for Linux desktops.
 Plunder good ideas without remorse.
 Aim to provide the following improvements: